kushalchawla/opponent-modeling/README.md

 # References

-If you use data or code in this repository, please cite our paper:
+If you use the code in this repository, please cite our paper:
 ```
 @inproceedings{chawla2022opponent,
   title={Opponent Modeling in Negotiation Dialogues by Related Data Adaptation},